Article Image

 This method works best for soft skills, which are harder to capture in a simple list.
 The best places to feature them are in your experience or summary sections.

 For example, if you want to emphasize your leadership skills, simply listing "leadership" isn’t enough.
-You need to provide context to back up your claims.
+You need to provide context to support your claims.

 Here’s an example from a marketing director’s resume where the candidate’s ability to lead teams is illustrated in the first bullet point: